noghead/scheduler/readme.md

 Schedule - Defined in Cron or Simple Schedule.
 URL - Where to deliver payload to.
-Payload - POST Payload to deliver on the above schedule.
+Payload - POST Payload to deliver on the set schedule.